kristovatlas/git-monitor/README.md

 # git-monitor
-Monitor git repositories for the presence of configurable substrings
+Monitor git repositories for the presence of configurable substrings.
+This will search all branches and all past history of each git repository.

 Author: Kristov Atlas